Sean Wyer

 Writing

-I currently live in London, where I occasionally write for publications like Vittles and, until very recently, Eater London
+I currently live between Oxford and London, when I'm not doing research in Italy.
+Outside academia, I occasionally write for food publications like Vittles and, until very recently, Eater London.

-Most of my work is on food and culture, like my article for Eater London on the campaign to save the Strand's historic India Club, or my essay for Vittles about a multinational Italian market giant: Eataly the Invention of Italian Cuisine
+Most of my writing is about food, culture, and heritage, like my article for Eater London on the campaign to save the Strand's historic India Club, or my essay for Vittles about a multinational Italian market giant: Eataly the Invention of Italian Cuisine.

 More of my articles can be found here; send me an email if you would like to discuss commissions.